Special Topic Course: Out of Focus: Using Your Neonatal Therapy Lens to Empower Breastfeeding.

 Conflict of Interest: There is no conflict of interest for anyone with the ability to control content for this activity.

-AOTA CEUs: National Association of Neonatal Therapists® (NANT) is an AOTA Approved Provider of professional development.
+AOTA CEUs National Association of Neonatal Therapists® (NANT) is an AOTA Approved Provider of professional development.
 This Distance-Learning Independent Course is offered at 0.1 CEUs (Intermediate level, Occupational Therapy Service Delivery).
 AOTA does not endorse specific course content, products, or clinical procedures.

-ASHA CEUs: Learners must complete the entire course in order to receive ASHA CEUs.
+ASHA CEUs Learners must complete the entire course in order to receive ASHA CEUs.
 No partial credit awarded.
 ASHA CE Provider approval and use of the Brand Block does not imply endorsement of course content, specific products or clinical procedures.

 ASHA CE Registry users: NANT will submit your ASHA CEU credit to ASHA on your behalf.
 ASHA CEUs may take up to 100 days to appear on your ASHA Transcript.